Alpena, Michigan: Historical markers

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 9.23 sqmi, of which, 8.54 sqmi of it is land and 0.69 sqmi (7.48%) is water.
 The city is on the shore of Lake Huron's Thunder Bay, with Alpena Township surrounding it on land.

+Climate

 Alpena has a humid continental climate (Dfb) with warm summers along with cool nights, moderated by nearby Lake Huron and cold, snowy winters with annual snowfall averaging 84 inches (210 cm).